codecentric/cleware-build-traffic-light-jenkins-connector/README.md

 ## About the Lights

-The lights will be turned on and of according to the following table.
+The lights will be turned on and off according to the following table.

 <table>
   <thead>